ParisNeo/SQT/README.md

 SQTUI, does this automatically, when it identifies the installed library, it sets this variable.
 So all you have to do is first import sqtui then import pyqtgraph.

-In the following example, you'll need to install pyqtgraph and numpy
+In the following example, you'll need to install pyqtgraph and numpy. (use pip as shown for other libraries in How to install section)

 ```python
 import sys